 He settled his bankruptcy case in July 2016.
 A November 2016 income statement obtained by TMZ revealed he earned $33,361.02 from music royalties, which likely helped get his current net worth to $20 million.

 After being ordered to pay a $8.9 million breach of contract judgment to Main Line Pictures in March 1993, Kim Basinger filed Chapter 11 bankruptcy two months later.
-During the trial, where an L.A. jury found the actress guilty of breaching an oral agreement with the company, her net worth was revealed to be approximately $5.4 million, according to Variety.
+During the trial, where a Los Angeles jury found the actress guilty of breaching an oral agreement with the company, her net worth was revealed to be approximately $5.4 million, according to Variety.

 In December 1995, Basinger reached an agreement to pay her creditors — including Main Line Pictures — just under $3.8 million.
 One casualty included her purchase of the town Braselton, Ga., which she had to sell at a significant discount.
 Still acting, her net worth is now $40 million, due to starring roles in films like “L.A.
 Confidential” and “8 Mile.”